dustintdn/wineattributes/README.md

-# Wine Classifier and Wine Quality Characteristers
+# Wine Classifier and Wine Quality Characteristics
 The repo was created as a sandbox folder to exercise python techniques using redwine and whitewine datasets.
 The following practice assignments can be found in the notesbooks folder:

 1. wine classification - is it a red wine or white wine?